 Keep in mind that each serving should be four ounces or less.
 If you choose to eat eggs, you should only have two at a time.
 You will want to drink at least 64 fluid ounces of water or sugar-free drinks per day.

-Who is the Pouch Reset Diet for?
+Who Is the 5 Day Pouch Reset Diet For?

 If you are considering a pouch reset diet, you need to make sure this is the right step for you.
 The 5-day pouch reset diet may be for you if:

 - You have hit a plateau in your weight loss goals

 - Your portion sizes are exceeding 6 ounces at a time